fbpx

 Loan amounts

-Of course, you’ll also have to make sure the lenders you’re considering can actually approve you for the amount you need.
-Not all lenders offer the same borrowing range in a similar way to varying term lengths.
-It’s common for financiers to offer loans up to a maximum of $50,000 instead of $75,000 and from a minimum of $5,000 instead of $2,000, so if you fall on the higher or lower end of the scale it’s worth contrasting loans and lenders in this area.
+Of course, you’ll also have to make sure the lenders you’re considering actually offer the amount you need.
+It’s common for financiers to offer loans up to a maximum of $50,000 instead of $75,000, while some may enforce a minimum of $10,000 instead of $5,001.

 Eligibility criteria

-It’s also important to know ahead of time whether you meet the eligibility criteria set by our lenders to qualify for a personal loan.
-The boxes you’ll generally have to tick off include:
+It’s also important to know ahead of time whether you meet the eligibility criteria to qualify for a personal loan.
+We’ve unpacked the standard criteria below so you can find out what the requirements are from most lenders.

 How will I be able to use my unsecured personal loan?